 To read encoder sensor data and control the motors, I used ODrive controllers, which are high-performance BLDC motor controllers that support sinusoidal commutation and various encoders.
 I soldered on 22uF capacitors on the encoder pins to filter the hall signals and ensure smooth and accurate operation.
 Refer to this discusssion on ODrive forum.
 I wrote a ROS node for communicating with the ODrive controllers and controlling the wheels, as well as reading data from the encoders, voltage/current meter, and temperature sensors.
 This node was an important part of the control system, and allowed me to easily integrate the control system with the rest of the ROS stack.

 I also included a FlySky FSi6B receiver that talks to the Raspberry Pi through a USB to TTL Adapter, which allows me to control the rover robot remotely using a typical hobby RC controller.
-I used this ROS package to publish cmd_vel
+I used this ROS package to publish cmd_vel using the RC controller.
+Refer to this page for more detailed information.

 SMUB also includes a number of other electronic features to enhance its functionality and safety.
 These include an emergency stop switch, a front panel LCD voltage/current/power meter, and a small OLED display that can display any text I want to publish as a ROS message.
 The e-stop can be connected to the ODrive so that when the button is pressed, it pulls (and hold) nRST pin low on header J2.

-topic published by the robot’s onboard computer, and used the velocity and steering commands to mimic the behavior of a normal car.
+To add a visual element to SMUB and make it more visible to others, I included a set of rear lights that could be controlled by an Arduino.
+I wrote a custom Arduino sketch that subscribed to the cmd_vel topic published by the robot’s onboard computer, and used the velocity and steering commands to mimic the behavior of a normal car.
 For example, if the robot was turning left, the left turn signal would flash yellow, and if it was turning right, the right turn signal would flash yellow.
 If the robot was moving in reverse, the reverse light would turn on.

 Sensors